tanner006/Data-Analyzer-Tool/README.md

 ### _09/12/22_

 ## Contributers:
-Tanner Farkas
+Tanner Farkas,
-Meagan Pitts
+Meagan Pitts,
-Arif Aziz
+Arif Aziz,
 Jason Dmello

 Data Analyzer is an application built in Python that interpolates an inputted .CSV file, sorts the data, performs polynomial regression, and displays the plotted data with a line or curve of best fit.